Menu 0203 129 88 66

 There are several reasons why older people are more likely to experience poverty:

-Firstly, many older people have low-income levels, often due to having worked for many years in low-paid jobs.
+Firstly, many older people have low-income levels, often due to working for many years in low-paid jobs.

 Secondly, many older people face high costs for essentials such as heating and housing.

-And finally, many older people find it difficult to access good quality services such as healthcare and social care, which can help them stay healthy and independent.
+And finally, many of the oldest people find it difficult to access good quality services such as healthcare and social care, which can help them stay healthy and independent.

 What is the impact of poverty on health and well-being for individuals in later adulthood?